 During fiscal 2015, the Company worked to resolve this matter and continued to advance the necessary studies and assessments required for the USFS's Supplemental Environmental Assessment of the CuMo Project.
 The Supplemental Environmental Assessment was issued on August 15, 2013 and follows the USFS's 2011 Decision Notice and FONSI which will enable fulfillment of a federal judge's order to carry out studies necessary for the completion of the exploration phase of the CuMo Project.
 Following the release of the Supplemental Environmental Assessment, a 30-day public comment period took place, which ended satisfactorily on September 18, 2013.
 The USFS entered a protracted process of responding to the comments that were received and on April 13, 2015 released the draft decision notice re-affirming the FONSI.
-This began an appeal period which was still on going as of September 30, 2015.
+This began an appeal period which was still on going as of December 31, 2015.

-Subsequent to quarter end September 30, 2015, on October 7, 2015 the final Decision Notice and FONSI was announced, thus completing this long and exhaustive supplemental process.
+October 9, 2015 the final Decision Notice and FONSI was announced, thus completing this long and exhaustive supplemental process.